Medical

 • Primer mix 30 μl

-These master mixture for 15 tubes were vortexed then aliquoted 18 μl into the 13 PCR tubes (triplicated: control, DOX.
+These master mixtures for 15 tubes were vortexed and then aliquoted 18 μl into the 13 PCR tubes (triplicated: control, DOX.
 DOX + MEL and MEL tubes) and into a black control tube.
 Then 1μl of cDNA was added to the triplicated tubes and was flicked with a finger to mix it.

 Table 2, Content of each tube in the PCR tubes.